Castlevania: Harmony of Despair: Development and release

 Castlevania: Harmony of Despair was first leaked as an OFLCA Rating on May 27, 2010, then officially announced for Xbox Live Summer of Gaming 2010.
 Later in the year, the game was unveiled as a playable demo in the Konami booth at the E3 Convention of 2010.

 Castlevania: Harmony of Despair was released worldwide on August 4, 2010 for the Xbox Live Arcade and September 27, 2011 for the PlayStation Network.
-On March 14, 2019, it was added to Xbox One backwards compatibility, marking the first time the series has been on another platform in nearly a decade.
+On March 14, 2019, the Xbox 360 version was made backwards compatible for Xbox One.

+All characters use designs by recurring Castlevania artist Ayami Kojima- Charlotte Aulin and Jonathan Morris were redesigned to fit the art direction, as they were the only characters in the game Kojima had not previously drawn.

 Downloadable content

 Additional stages and extra playable characters was added to the game as downloadable content (DLC).